Paul Stuart

-Paul Stuart's style has been described as a blend of “Savile Row, Connecticut living and the concrete canyons of New York.”
-The Paul Stuart logo is a drawing of fictional character Dink Stover sitting on the Yale fence.
+Paul Stuart is a men's traditional Ivy style clothing brand founded in 1938 in New York City.
+Currently operating four standalone boutiques in the US, Paul Stuart has been described as a blend of “Savile Row, Connecticut living and the concrete canyons of New York.”
+The Paul Stuart logo is a drawing of fictional character Dink Stover at Yale University.